YugabyteDB-Samples/yugabyte-simple-rust-app/README.md

 Congrats!
 You've successfully executed a simple Rust app that works with Yugabyte Cloud.

-Now, explore the source code of `sample-app.rs`:
+Now, explore the source code of `src/sample-app.rs`:
 1. `connect` function - establishes a connection with your cloud instance via the Rust PostgreSQL driver.
 3. `create_database` function - creates a table and populates it with sample data.
 4. `select_accounts` function - queries the data with SQL `SELECT` statements.